 Mercer | Mettl I/O can assess these most sought-after skills.
 However, you can also rely on our subject matter expert teams that customize solutions as per your required skill catalog.

-While there are no magic formulae in hiring programmers, you can utilize the right programmer to strengthen your team of experts by using the right tips.
+While there are no magic formulae in hiring a programmer, you can utilize the right programmer to strengthen your team of experts by using the right tips.

-Hiring is complicated and challenging, but finding the right programmer can be even more difficult
+Hiring a programmer is complicated and challenging, but finding the right programmer can be even more difficult

 You must not take everything at face value and assess factors that are currently undecipherable.
 You must adhere to the advice that works for your organization and discards those that don’t.